The Value of Time

 I’m making the simplifying assumption that Bob’s time is worthless while he travels.
 In reality, that’s unlikely–he’s able to think about his upcoming presentation or how to deal with a situation back at the office.
 But that doesn’t change this decision framework, it just changes the numbers.
 The analysis here is very much simplified, but as you add complexities the intuition still holds.

 I’m speaking here in terms of what’s value-maximizing for SeatGeek, which is not necessarily utility-maximizing for Bob.
 Bob may adore subway rides and loathe cabs, such that he prefers to get to his meeting slowly even though it reduces the value of SeatGeek.
-From the perspective of someone running SeatGeek, this is relevant; a more complex analytical framework would account for employee happiness and its impact on retention, productivity, etc. But, to the extent I can influence Bob’s decision when he is close to indifferent, I should incent him to take a cab.
+From the perspective of someone running SeatGeek, this is relevant; a more complex analytical framework would account for employee happiness and its impact on retention, productivity, etc. But, to the extent I can influence Bob’s decision when he is indifferent, I should incent him to take a cab.
 In cases when you’re choosing how to spend your time as a founder, short-term personal utility matters even less.
 If Bob owned 40% of SeatGeek, then he would have to find the subway much more pleasurable (“$20 worth”) in order to justify the slow trip.
 This is part of the driver for granting employee options.

 To the person who says “If you’re so concerned about the value of time, does it make sense for you to be in charge of computer procurement?”: Our office manager was on vacation, and the guy needed a computer to work.